-Together with the short transport distances to slaughterhouses and transport vehicles that, in several respects, exceed legislative requirements, the improved handling of pigs has reduced the level of mortality during transport and lairage to just 0.011% in 2009, the lowest in Europe.
+Together with the short transport distances to slaughterhouses and transport vehicles that, in several respects, exceed legislative requirements, the improved handling of pigs has reduced the level of mortality during transport and lairage to just 0.009% in 2011.
+On the basis of available information, this figure is significantly lower than that for most major pig producing countries.